Open-Source-Drilling-Community/YPLCalibrationFromRheometer/README.md

 The software solutions contain:
 * A model where the actual calibration is made.
 * Unit tests to control that the implemented method works and that any later modifications do not break backward compatibility.
 * A wrapper microservice implemented as a web api server and containerized with docker.
-The web API can be found in api/values.
+The web API can be found in [service]api/values.
 * An example test program to check that the container works properly.
 * The web service also provides online documentation.
-The online documentation can be found in api/doc.
+The online documentation can be found in [service].
 * The web service default page provide a simple web interface to access the functionalities of the web api.

 The development is made in C#.
 The projects utilize .Net Standard and therefore are compatible with both Windows, Linux and MacOS operating systems.